 “Be original” is another sacred rule of blogging.

 For your content to stand out, it’s got to add value to your readers and say something that no one’s ever thought about.

 In other words, it seems like an impossible job.

 Well, what if I were to tell you that you only have to focus on adding value to your readers.

 It seems most bloggers tend to forget that running a blog is the same as running a business.

 “But I am not charging folks any money to read my articles.”

-Yes, but you are asking them to give up on something much more precious than money: their time.
+Yes, but you are asking them to give up on something much more precious than money: their time and attention.

-And this means your readers are your customers.
+And this means your article is your product, and your readers are your customers.

 And you know that terrible, terrible cliche: “the customer is always right?”